isislovecruft/patternsinthevoid/content/etc/journey-to-the-end-of-the-night.md

 professional kernel hacker with a red beard down to his waist, if the later wasn't obviously by the name.
 I also had to dodge the aforementioned chairs, bottles, and fireworks with parkour while wearing a tinfoil hat.
-And at the end of it all, I found myself at [C-Base, a hackerspace built into the remains of a two-millenia-old alien spaceship crash][], discussing DIY soldering iron buttprobes, theoretical physics, and hackers on sailboats, while drinking Chink Chank Chunk (Club Mate with sugar, lime, vodka).
+And at the end of it all, I found myself at [C-Base][], a hackerspace built into the remains of a two-millenia-old alien spaceship crash], discussing DIY soldering iron buttprobes, theoretical physics, and hackers on sailboats, while drinking Chink Chank Chunk (Club Mate with sugar, lime, vodka).